toddcf/code-snippets/javascript/reserved-words/keywords/this.md

 a();
 ```

 . . . the result will *also* be `window`, because you are simply invoking the function.
+Which is attached to the `window`.

 What if you create a function expression and store it in a variable?